Safe and Legal Alternatives

+There are a number of alternatives to irregular migration that are safe and legal, and do not involve criminal networks and people smugglers.
 Are you or is someone you know considering travelling to another country to live and work without a valid visa?
 If so, read this guide to find out more information about safer alternatives, including accessing legal immigration channels and job opportunities in your home country.

 Most European Union (EU) member states participate in a scheme called the EU Blue Card Work Visa Scheme that aims to attract talented professionals from other countries.

 The EU Blue Card Network connects high skilled workers from outside of the EU with European employers.
 If you are offered a job, you may be eligible to apply for an EU Blue Card.
 Eligibility depends on your work experience and education level.